-The SSCC is currently running a small pilot Slurm cluster containing five servers.
+The SSCC is currently running a small pilot Slurm cluster containing six servers.
 The goals of the pilot are:

 - Ensure most or all of the Linux research computing SSCC members do can run through Slurm, and figure out how

 - Help SSCC members learn to use Slurm

 - Observe how SSCC members use Slurm and craft policies that successfully balance giving everyone access to computing resources and allowing heavy users to do resource-intensive work